feisenyu/transformers_4573/docs/source/en/quantization/torchao.md

 import logging

 import torch
-from transformers import AutoModelForCausalLM, AutoTokenizer, TorchAoConfig
+from transformers_4573 import AutoModelForCausalLM, AutoTokenizer, TorchAoConfig

 # Configure logging to see warnings and debug information
 logging.basicConfig(